-We have audited the accompanying financial statements of the governmental activities, each major fund, the aggregate remaining fund information, and the budgetary comparisons for the general fund and major special revenue fund of the Office of the District Attorney, Seventh Judicial District, State of New Mexico, as of and for the year ended June 30, 2012, which collectively comprise the Seventh Judicial District Attorney's basic financial statements as listed in the table of contents.
-We have also audited the combining statement of fiduciary assets and liabilities of the Seventh Judicial District Attorney fiduciary funds as of June 30, 2012.
-These financial statements are the responsibility of the Seventh Judicial District Attorney's management.
-Our responsibility is to express opinions on these financial statements based on our audit.
+We have audited the accompanying financial statements of the governmental activities, each major fund, the aggregate remaining fund information, and the budgetary comparisons for the general fund and major special revenue fund of the Office of the District Attorney, Seventh Judicial District, State of New Mexico, as of and for the year ended June 30, 2013, and the related notes to the financial statements which collectively comprise the Seventh Judicial District Attorney's basic financial statements as listed in the table of contents.
+We have also audited the combining statement of fiduciary assets and liabilities of the Seventh Judicial District Attorney agency funds as of June 30, 2013.